NR13/GettingandCleaningData/CodeBook.md

 ## Output

-UCIdataset and UCIsummary data sets in CSV format
+UCIdataset and UCIsummary data sets in text format with comma separators.

 #### Fields
 -     subject:  Subject 1 - 30